haoshengwu/pex2024/_posts/2024-09-09-Final_instruction.md

 For each project, a final report needs to be submitted, which is directly transformed from the student's Jupyter Nootbook file into a PDF file.
 In other word, all the analysis process, e.g. related python scripts, and answers will be together presented.
 The final report will be evaluated by Prof. Subba.

-The final report needs to be upleaded [Dropbox]
+The final report needs to be upleaded Dropbox.

 ## When to do?